 I believe several key factors will contribute to success and reliability in a tutoring role.

 Firstly, my level of experience and ability to have a positive influence are established.
-I have taught over 100 students since graduating.
+I have tutored over 200 students since graduating.
 Several of these have been through first tutors, so I encourage reading my feedback for an assessment of my recent tutoring history, from the tutees or parents themselves.
 In summary, the overwhelming majority have achieved their target grade, all have given positive feedback and many have achieved exceptional grades on gone on to top-flight universities such as Oxbridge, Stanford, LSE and UCL.
 Again, I strongly encourage prospective students to read the feedback comments displayed on the website, this is the best way for you to get an overview of my record, and for me to provide evidence of my experience and capability.

 Secondly, and without wanting to sound ostentatious, my grades at all levels of education are exemplary.
 I achieved very high grades at University level, even in subjects I had never encountered before, including an 86 in an Astrophysics module despite neither A-level physics or maths qualifications.
 I believe this exemplifies my ability to deal with a broad range of academic subjects and contexts, reflected in the wide variety of subjects, levels and situations I have tutored in since graduating.